How to keep fit for free via YouTube, Instagram, apps etc

 - Zombies, Run!
 MSE Petar's recommended running app is actually more of a game.
 It pitches you as one of the few survivors of a zombie epidemic, who is a runner en route to one of humanity's last remaining outposts, and whose help is needed to gather supplies, rescue survivors and defend homes.

-You listen to the story as you run (though you can still listen to your own music too), set the duration or distance of 'missions' to suit you and even enable periodic 'zombie chases' where you'll need speed up.
+You listen to the story as you run (though you can still listen to your own music too), set the duration or distance of 'missions' to suit you and even enable periodic 'zombie chases' where you'll need to speed up.
 It's available free on iOS and Android.